 “It is possible that the next Buddha will not take the form of an individual.
 The next Buddha may take the form of a community, a community practicing understanding and loving kindness, a community practicing mindful living.” – Thich Nhat Hanh

 This is the vision which lights me up; I long to participate in bringing such communities to life.
 I’m passionate about the transformational potential of a community based on a culture of trust and compassion, the kind of culture that allows us to be safely transparent and vulnerably honest about who we are – even the parts we fear are unacceptable or unwelcome.
 I find it an incredibly liberating and exciting journey to reclaim my wholeness and be welcomed with it – it’s a lot more fun than pretending to be what I’m not!

 A society which allows each individual to flourish into their fullest, most authentic and alive expression of themselves brings enormous personal joy and new possibilities for living together.
 I am confident that this is also a pathway to peace on a much larger scale.
 When I am supported in bringing compassion and expression to all parts of myself I start to see the same humanness in the behaviours and actions of others, and it destroys the kind of fear which sets me against another person (and myself).
 Once I release my judgments and step into a field free from ideas of right and wrong, I arrive in a natural state of compassion and there is no more room for violence.

 I was born to England but from the age of two I was raised, and continue to live and learn, in many other parts of the world including Nigeria, India, The Netherlands, Singapore, Cambodia, Australia and Guatemala.
-At the moment I live a semi-nomadic lifestyle but am mostly based in Somerset, UK.
+At the moment I live a semi-nomadic lifestyle but am mostly based in Berlin, Germany.